Axel77g/TP-GIT-Groupe-5/CONTRIBUTING.md

 A code editor
 Good coding practices (see below)

-Don't forget to launch the command ./syncRepo.sh before any push
+Don't forget to launch the command ./syncRepo.sh before any push.

+To start contributing, you need to copy the content of the .hook folder into the .git/hook folder.

 ## Style guide
 Please follow these good coding practices to contribute to the project: